ucan-wg/spec/README.md

 ### 3.2.3 Nonce

 The OPTIONAL nonce parameter `nnc` MAY be any value.
-A randomly generated string is RECOMMENDED to provide a unique UCAN, though it MAY also be a monotonically increasing count of hash link.
+A randomly generated string is RECOMMENDED to provide a unique UCAN, though it MAY also be a monotonically increasing count of the number of links in the hash chain.
 This field helps prevent replay attacks, and ensures a unique CID per delegation.
 The `iss`, `aud`, and `exp` fields together will often ensure that UCANs are unique, but adding the nonce ensures this uniqueness.

 This field SHOULD NOT be used to sign arbitrary data, such as signature challenges.
 See the `fct` field for more.